DanielCO1111/Machine-Learning-Model-Development/README.md

 # Machine-Learning-Model-Development
 This project demonstrates the implementation and application of foundational machine learning algorithms using Python, Numpy, Pandas, and Matplotlib.
 The notebooks include hands-on solutions for real-world classification and clustering tasks such as university admissions prediction and digit recognition.

-This repository contains the solution for of the Machine Learning course.
-It is divided into two main parts:
+The Logistic Regression part divided into two main parts:
 1. *Part 1: Neural Network using NumPy*
 2. *Part 2: Neural Network in PyTorch*